Automation bias: Health care

 A 2005 study found that when primary-care physicians used electronic sources such as PubMed, Medline, and Google, there was a "small to medium" increase in correct answers, while in an equally small percentage of instances the physicians were misled by their use of those sources, and changed correct to incorrect answers.

 Studies in 2004 and 2008 that involved the effect of automated aids on diagnosis of breast cancer found clear evidence of automation bias involving omission errors.
 Cancers diagnosed in 46% of cases without automated aids were discovered in only 21% of cases with automated aids that failed to identify the cancer.

 Military

 Automation bias can be a crucial factor in the use of intelligent decision support systems for military command-and-control operations.
 One 2004 study found that automation bias effects have contributed to a number of fatal military decisions, including friendly-fire killings during the Iraq War.
-Researchers have sought to determine the proper LOA for decision support systems in this field.
+Researchers have sought to determine the proper level of automation for decision support systems in this field.